pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 disk_allocated = '10 GB'
 ```

 Your Pyrsia CLI is now connected to the Pyrsia node running on port 7888.
-If you  would like to connect the CLI to Node B change the configuration using the following commands
+If you would like to connect the CLI to Node B change the configuration using
+the following commands:

 ```sh
 ./pyrsia config --add